dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/solutions_11.md

     ```

 4. As we are forcing the write to happens before reading, we the algorithm behaves as the SC version.
+   The buffers are empty and this forces the processes to read the actual value in memory.
+   So both processes will have the same view over the memory.

 ## On the Generality of our TSO Formalization